-What Sisterhoods Can Do
+What WRJ Sisterhoods Do

-To become involved in a local WRJ Sisterhood or find one while traveling worldwide, search the “Find a Sisterhood” database.
+To become involved in a local WRJ sisterhood or find one while traveling worldwide, search the “Find a Sisterhood” database.
 If your congregation does not have a WRJ-affiliated sisterhood, learn how to form a sisterhood (if one does not exist in your local community) and the many benefits of affiliating with WRJ.

 WRJ offers a variety of resources through Yammer—a Microsoft-based platform that allows members to search for what they need and connect with each other to ask questions and share ideas.
 Resources in Yammer include: